Doug-Vo/CST-301/README & VideoLink.md

 ## Documemtation
+    + 'backup' zip folder (due to the size of the backup file, please unzip the folder to use the restoring feature)
     + 'Java code' folder: including the input Java code that would be used for the project

     + 'outputTable' folder: the output table: